 How will I know if I still need to report for jury duty?

-We will send out a letter to you or call you if you no longer need to report for jury duty on the date that is listed in your Summons, and we will likely postpone your jury duty to the next trial date scheduled.
-However, sometimes trials are cancelled VERY close to the trial date which does not allow our office to notify you in a timely manner, so you are requested to call the Lincoln County Bailiff’s office at 509-725-3081 AFTER 5:00 PM the evening before, OR BEFORE 8:00 AM the morning of the report date, to verify if the matter is proceeding to court as scheduled.
+We will send out a letter to you or call you if you no longer need to report for jury duty on the date that is listed in your Summons, and we may need to postpone your jury duty to the next trial date scheduled.
+However, sometimes trials are canceled VERY close to the trial date which does not allow time for our office to notify you by mail, so you are requested to call our office (Lincoln County Clerk) at 509-725-1401 AFTER 4:00 PM the evening before the report date ,or visit this webpage again, to verify if the matter is proceeding to court as scheduled.

 Other questions about jury duty?